 Lu looked at the machinery; the elliptical, treadmills and bikes looked new while the rowing machine had seen better days.
 The weights were lined up neatly on a rack.

 “Lockers and cubbies, you’ve already seen.
 Message board.”
 He stopped to emphasize his next point.
 “Always check it any time you enter or leave the station.
 Not getting the memo doesn’t cut it as an excuse.”
-He took the stairs two steps at a time.
+He took the stairs two steps at a time and she allowed herself to ogle his perfect butt.
 “Up here are the beds.
 I get my own room—perk of being captain, but I expect everyone else to try and get along.
 Pole.
-Washroom.
+Bathroom.
 The computer room.”
 He paused again to explain.
 “We used to have it in the common room, but there were too many noise complaints between TV watchers versus the computer.
 That’s it.
 Questions?”

 “Nope.
 Thanks.”
 Lu could tell from his closed expression that questions were not actually welcome.
 She’d figure out things as she went along as usual.

 After locking up her backpack, Lu went to look at the computer.
 It was relatively new and loaded.
 She lost track of time and place until she heard a dry cough behind her.